 CHICAGO — Too much of the time our attempts at achieving a work/life balance instead amount to a rigid compartmentalization of the different parts of our lives.
 But the very qualities that make us human, including our thoughts, feelings, and experiences, are the keys to making us better librarians and teachers.
 The path forward is through reflection, which can help us gain insights that are applicable both personally and professionally.

-CHICAGO—ALA Editions announces an exciting new workshop, 36 Adult Program Ideas in 90 Minutes Workshop with Amy Alessio.
-This workshop will last 90 minutes and take place at 2:30pm Eastern/1:30 Central/12:30 Mountain/11:30am Pacific on Wednesday, Sept.
-28, 2016.
+CHICAGO—ALA Editions announces an exciting new workshop, Using Change Management to Transform Your Library with Catherine Soehner.
+This workshop will last 90 minutes and take place Wednesday, March 8, 2017 at 2:30pm Eastern/1:30 Central/12:30 Mountain/11:30am Pacific.

 Using Change Management to Transform Your Library Workshop